swiftlang/swift/docs/ABI.rst

   requirement ::= 'E' type type     // same-type requirement

-A generic signature begins by describing the number of generic parameters at each depth of the signature, followed by the requirements The requirements a
+A generic signature begins by describing the number of generic parameters at each depth of the signature, followed by the requirements.

 Value Witnesses
 ~~~~~~~~~~~~~~~